logicahealth/sandbox-community-edition/README.md

     ```sh
     cd sandbox-community-edition
     ```
-3. Set up an internal network for docker to use
-    ```sh
-    docker network create logica-network
-    ```
-4. Download and run the mysql instance.
+3. Download and run the mysql instance.
 This will download the database image containing template schemas.
     ```sh
     docker-compose up -d sandbox-mysql
     ```
-5. (optional) Confirm that the database schemas are part of the pre-populated database image.
+4. (optional) Confirm that the database schemas are part of the pre-populated database image.
 Run the following command to go to the bash prompt of the MySQL container.
    ```sh
    docker exec -it communityedition_sandbox-mysql bash
    ```